ruiseixasm/ArduinoSketches/JsonMidiCreator/TalkieEthernetENC_SPI/src/sockets/README.md

 	bool _send(const JsonMessage& json_message) override {}
 ```
 The methods above should follow these basic rules:
 - In the `_receive` method you must create a `JsonMessage` and write on it or deserialize on it the data received, on that `new_message` you shall always call the methods `_validate_json` and `_process_checksum`.
 After that, it should be called the method `_startTransmission` to process the received data.
-See example bellow or sockets implementations in [this folder](https://github.com/ruiseixasm/JsonTalkie/tree/main/src/sockets) for details;
+See example bellow or sockets implementations in [this same folder](https://github.com/ruiseixasm/JsonTalkie/tree/main/src/sockets) for details;
 - In the `_send` method you must read from the `json_message` buffer with the help of the methods `_read_buffer` and `_get_length`.
 ### Example
 Here is an example of such implementation for the Serial protocol: